Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Conclusions and Further Work

 \section{Conclusions and Further Work}

-We presented the mono- and cross-lingual methodology for the analysis of parliamentary speeches that can be applied in a uniform way to the parliaments in the ParliaMint corpora collection (and other parliamentary datasets with similar information).
-Our methodology covers topic modelling, analysis of sentiment and emotions, as well as prediction of metadata such as age, gender, and political orientation of the speakers.
+We presented the mono- and cross-lingual methodology based on cross-domain transfer learning and Bayesian statistical testing for the analysis of parliamentary speeches.
+The proposed methodology and constructed models can be applied in a uniform way to the parliamentary speeches in the ParliaMint corpora collection (and other parliamentary datasets with similar information).
+Our methodology covers an analysis of sentiment and emotions, as well as prediction of metadata such as age, gender, and political orientation of the speakers.
 The source code of the developed methods and evaluation scenarios is publicly available\footnote{\url{ https://github.com/KristianMiok/Parliamentary-Discourse}}.
 We demonstrate the presented methodology on six national parliaments showing similarities and some surprising differences between them.

-Interpreting the results required interdisciplinary collaboration and understanding of language and political situation in the countries tackled.
-Our topic analysis showed considerable overlap between the observed countries.
-The joint topics are health, budget, and parliamentary procedure.
-Each of the analyzed parliaments also exhibits some specific topics.
-We discovered that in all countries except France, the age and gender of speakers is a strong factor in the political discourse.
+We discovered that in all countries except France, the age and gender of speakers are strong factors in the political discourse.
 Further, we found a big difference in the discourse between extreme left- and right-wing parties in all analyzed countries.
 Surprisingly, there is also a considerable difference between center-left and center-right parties in all countries except France.
 The sentiment analysis shows considerable differences between parliaments.
 The Czech, Spanish and United Kingdom parliaments express less negative than positive sentiment, the Bulgarian and French parliaments have a balanced distribution, and in the Slovenian parliament, the negative sentiment dominates.
+The sentiment is also significantly different for different age groups.
 The situation is different with the emotions, where positive emotions are strongly dominant in all countries except France and UK, where positive and negative emotions are almost balanced.